Davisville, Rhode Island

 Davisville is a village in the town of North Kingstown and county of Washington County in the U.S. state of Rhode Island.
 It was formerly the home of the Davisville Naval Construction Battalion Center, which housed the United States Navy's SeaBees.

 Village description

+The mill village of Davisville in North Kingstown, Rhode Island is named after the Davis family.
+Historical evidence indicates that the family was involved in buying and selling enslaved people.
 Both Amtrak and MBTA's Providence/Stoughton Line pass through Davisville, though there is no railroad station here.
 A proposed MBTA station is currently being considered.

 Davisville NCBC

 It was located at Quonset Point on Narragansett Bay, an area now included in the town of North Kingstown.
 The Navy acquired the property in 1939 and built Naval Air Station Quonset Point.
 In 1942, adjoining properties were developed for training Seabees, including the Naval Construction Battalion Center (NCBC) at Davisville.
 After World War II, the Naval Air Station remained in operation, but the NCBC was inactive until 1951, when the site was designated Headquarters, NCBC.
 The Naval Air Station was decommissioned in 1974.
 NCBC Davisville was selected for closure during the Base Realignment and Closure (BRAC 1991) program and operational closure occurred on April 1, 1994.
 The land eventually was obtained by the State of Rhode Island.